vincentaurellio/vincentaurellio.github.io/README.md

 ### Greetings
 Hi!
 I'm Vincent, a passionate data scientist proficient in R and Python.
-Currently, I'm exploring data visualisation tools in R with the ggplot library to get a beautiful yet meaningful charts.
+Currently, I'm exploring data visualisation tools with R using the ggplot library to get a beautiful yet meaningful charts.
 I'm also interested in artificial intelligence/machine learning as well as quantitative research so do look out in the future for projects related to those.

 <br>